 3.2.1 EMC

-All European countries have EMC requirements, based on IEC and CISPR standards or in some cases on the ETSI EMC standards.
-In the EEA (EEA is EU and EFTA) the European harmonized standards from ETSI and CENELEC are the reference documents for presumption of conformity with the essential requirements of EMC Directive 2004/108/EC (most of these European standards are referred to in Recommendation CEPT/ERC/REC 70-03).
-The manufacturer may affix the CE marking to his radiocommunication products, based on a conformity certificate issued by a notified body for EMC (competent body).
-This body will base its certificates mainly on conformity with the relevant ETSI/CENELEC harmonized standards. most European harmonized standards in the EEA are based on IEC/CISPR standards.
+All CEPT countries have EMC requirements, mostly based on IEC and CISPR standards or in some cases on Cenelec and ETSI EMC standards.
+In the EU/EFTA, the European harmonized standards from ETSI and CENELEC are the reference documents for presumption of conformity with the essential requirements of EMC Directive 2004/108/EC (most of these European standards are referred to in Recommendation CEPT/ERC/REC 70-03).
+The manufacturer has to affix the CE marking to his electrical products and has to have available a CE declaration, signed by himself and a technical file.
+He can, base those documents on a conformity investigation carried out by himself.
+Most European harmonized standards in the EEA are based on IEC/CISPR standards.

-The European countries outside the EEA mostly accept a test report from an accredited EEA laboratory as proof of conformity.
+The CEPT countries outside the EU/EFTA mostly accept a test report from an accredited EEA laboratory in the EU/EFTA as proof of conformity.
 However, some request a conformity test report from one of their national laboratories.

 3.2.2 Electrical safety